Monday, August 11, 2025

 Why Did Bishop Petros of Astoria refuse to sign the 1974 Encyclical?

-Nevertheless, when in 1974 the famous encyclical was issued [declaring New Calendarists schismatic and sacramentally graceless, dated June 5], I humbly refused to sign the text of the encyclical, because I considered myself unqualified to deal with so great a matter as the encyclical; [by signing it] my opinion would stand against the Mysteries of 250,000,000 Orthodox.
+Nevertheless, when, in 1974, the well-known encyclical was issued [declaring New Calendarists schismatic and sacramentally graceless, dated June 5], I humbly refused to sign the text of the encyclical, because I considered myself incompetent for so great a matter, as was my ecclesiological position regarding the Mysteries of 250,000,000 Orthodox.

 I turned again to the Russian Church and asked for its final decision.
 The executive synod replied to me IN WRITING with a letter dated October 29, 1974, with reference number: 3-50-242...